Is Anger Getting In The Way Of Your Relationships?

 Anger is designed to protect you.
 It stems from a very primal protective energy that arises when you feel threatened.
 Although anger often looks like an aggression, it comes from a place of defense.
 The pertinent question is: what is that place of defense for you?
 What makes you go into protective mode?
 In sessions with me, you have a chance to explore the root of your anger and figure out where your primal protective energy is directed.

 I keep my approach to anger management therapy very relaxed and conversational.
 In the beginning, you and I will get to know each other and look at your personal history together.
 Oftentimes, traumatic experiences and unhealthy relationships from the past can unconsciously fuel your anger today.
-Therefore, I want to know if there are any events or chronic situations that make it hard for you to regulate your emotions.
+Therefore, I want to know if there are any events or chronic situations that make it difficult for you to regulate your emotions.

 Although I want to explore the root causes of your anger, my approach is also very practical and focused on the present.
 I will teach you to identify your anger in real time—to see it, feel it, and stop it right as it’s starting to manifest.
 There may be certain stress responses, such as a racing heart or clenched fists, that arise whenever you feel angry.
 By paying attention to your physical warning system, you can use your body to signal your brain and keep anger from controlling how you respond to conflict.